smscommunity/sms-guide/info/il/rules.md

     4. The video is of **sufficient quality and without major frame-drops** (per mod discretion).
     5. *Game audio should be present (though it needn't be the only audio).*
     6. *If you want to link something that isn't a valid video, you may put it in a note – e.g. a link to a video of a worse time, or a still image.
 You may choose between reporting a worse time with link or a better one without – a choice between more points or a medal maybe – but it's nice to still keep the other time/video in a note.*
+    7. *The video is ideally a YouTube video or a Twitch clip/highlight.* **Top-3 times submitted with a Twitter video after 2021/08/12 will be moved to a note, and a proper video will be requested.**

 6. **Hyper-hover glitch**: ILs using the [hyper-hover glitch](https://clips.twitch.tv/StylishShakingTubersOSkomodo-5KdV2BXaPwASFPMF) **have stricter proof requirements** to ensure the setup is replicable by a verifier or future runner.
     1. For every **new setup**, the first submission needs to provide (1) a save-file to start from, (2) a video of the setup, and (3) a text note (on the sheet or video) explaining the setup.